-- latency-sensitive cloud and edge computing,real-time artificial intelligence and machine learning,
+- microservice technologies, cloud and edge computing, real-time artificial intelligence and machine learning,

-- WCET analysis, compilers, tools, benchmarks and case-studies.
+- application profiling, WCET analysis, compilers, tools, benchmarks and case studies.

 Papers discussing design and implementation experiences on real industrial systems are especially encouraged.
 Papers submitted to this track should focus on specific systems and implementations.
 Authors must include a section with experimental results performed on a real implementation, or demonstrate applicability to an industrial case study or working system.
 The experiment or case study discussions must highlight the key lessons learned.
 Simulation-based results are acceptable for architectural simulation, or other cases where authors clearly motivate why it is not feasible to develop and evaluate a real system.

 Empirical survey-based research focused on the real-time systems field is also welcome in this track.
 This type of research uses surveys, questionnaires, interviews, use cases or other empirical techniques to obtain information about the past / current / future state of play in the research, design, development, verification, validation, and deployment of time-sensitive systems.

 This track focuses on fundamental models, and analysis techniques/methods that are applicable to time-sensitive systems to solve specific problems.
 The track welcomes knowledge-based models, models built from operational data, as well as a combination, and different types of analysis methods, including analytical, statistical, or probabilistic methods.
 Topics relevant to this track include, but are not limited to: